remiX-/QualityCompany/README.md

 - Local development setup for [UnityNetcodePatcher by EvaisaDev](https://github.com/EvaisaDev/UnityNetcodePatcher)
 - An IDE, Visual Studio / Rider / Visual Studio Code
+- Create a copy of `src/CommonBuildProperties.example.proj` in `src/`
+  - remove `.example`
+  - update placeholder paths & copy commands for your setup

+### AdvancedTerminal API

+Other mods may use this to easily add custom simple and complex commands to the terminal.

+An example plugin will be made for reference use.
+For now, you can look at `SellCommands` to see how the `sell` commands get setup.

+---

 ## TODO